open-airlab/GateNet/README.md

 ## References

-H.Phum, I. Bozcan, A. Sarabakha, S. Haddadin and E. Kayacan, "GateNet: Efficient Deep Neural Network for Gate Perception in Autonomous Drone Racing", submitted to IEEE International Conference on Robotics and Automation (ICRA) 2021.
+H.Pham, I. Bozcan, A. Sarabakha, S. Haddadin and E. Kayacan, "GateNet: Efficient Deep Neural Network for Gate Perception in Autonomous Drone Racing", submitted to IEEE International Conference on Robotics and Automation (ICRA) 2021.